DavidCramer/plugin-groups/readme.txt

 == Screenshots ==

-1. Screenshot 1 Easy to use UI for creating and managing filter groups.
+1. Easy to use UI for creating and managing filter groups.
-2. Screenshot 2 The filter groups added to the Plugin Page.
+2. The filter groups added to the Plugin Page.

 == Changelog ==